ArthurWuTW/portainer/README.md

 - [Compare Portainer CE and Compare Portainer BE](https://www.portainer.io/features)
 - [Take3 – get 3 free nodes of Portainer Business for as long as you want them](https://www.portainer.io/take-3)
 - [Portainer BE install guide](https://academy.portainer.io/install/)

+## Service Instances

+**Service Instances** let you define a service once and roll it out to many environments in a single operation.
+A Service Instance is a logical orchestration object that groups a set of target environments (an endpoint group or a list of individual environments) and deploys a shared Compose definition to all of them.

+### Capabilities

+- **Define a service** — name, description, Compose file, and environment variables.
+- **Multi-target deployment** — target an entire endpoint group or a hand-picked set of environments.
+- **Full lifecycle control** — deploy, start, stop, redeploy, and refresh with a single action.
+Operations run asynchronously and are tracked end to end.
+- **Per-target visibility** — every target reports its own status; the instance shows an aggregated status (running, partial, failed, etc.).
+- **Operation history** — a full audit trail of every operation with per-target results and errors.
+- **Live monitoring** — a Monitor tab that auto-refreshes target status every 3 seconds (toggleable).
+- **Scheduled builds** — schedule a deploy for a future time.
+Images are pulled on all targets immediately so the deploy is fast and reliable when the time comes.
+List and cancel pending scheduled builds.

+### How it works

+1. Create a Service Instance with a Compose file and choose its targets.
+2. Trigger a lifecycle operation (deploy, start, stop, redeploy, or refresh).
+3. Portainer resolves the target snapshot, runs the operation sequentially with fail-fast semantics, and persists per-target results as it goes.
+4. Watch progress in the UI — the instance status, per-target results, and operation history update in real time.

+Service Instances are available in the sidebar under **Service Instances** and are fully exposed through the REST API (`/api/service-instances`, `/api/service-instance-operations`, and scheduled-build endpoints).

 ## Latest Version